mgreiler/secure-code-review-checklist/README.md

 ## Input Validation
 - [ ] Are inputs from external sources validated?
 - [ ] Is user input validated by testing type, length, format, and range, and by enforcing appropriate limits?
+- [ ] Are there flaws in regular expression that cause problems with data validation?
 - [ ] Are exact match approaches used whenever possible?
 - [ ] If exact match is not possible, is the content of string variables checked for only expected values (allowed list)?
 - [ ] If allowed listing is not feasable, are entries rejected that contain inapproriated values such as binary data, escape sequences, and comment characters (block list)?